New Students

 • You will meet with an academic advisor during the New Nole Orientation and will need to register for courses immediately thereafter.

-• You must ensure that you have resolved all course registration holds before that time by completing the CGE arrival confirmation and following the instructions on all other course registration holds on your account.
+• You must ensure that you have resolved all course registration holds before that time by completing the CGE arrival confirmation, attend both above orientations, and following the instructions on all other course registration holds on your account.

 • Login to Nole Start with your FSU credentials.